Senneseph/Rust-Edge-Gateway/docs/src/api/services.md

 DELETE /api/services/{id}
 ```

-## Activate Service
+## Activate Service Provider

-Start the service actor.
-This spawns an async task that manages connections to the backend service.
+Start the Service Provider actor.
+This spawns an async task that establishes and manages connections to the backend service.
+The Service Provider becomes available for use by handlers after activation.

 ```bash
 POST /api/services/{id}/activate
 ```

+**Note**: Only activated Service Providers can be used by endpoint handlers.
+If a handler tries to use a non-activated Service Provider, it will receive a `ServiceNotAvailable` error.

 **Response:**